helios-h2020/context/README.md

 See javadocs in [javadocs.zip](https://raw.githubusercontent.com/helios-h2020/h.core-Context/master/doc/javadocs.zip).

 ### Introduction
-Applications should include this library by adding it in the specific build.gradle file.
+Applications should include this library by adding it in the specific `build.gradle` file.
 An example:
 ```
 dependencies {
-    implementation 'eu.h2020.helios_social.core.context:context:1.0.13'
+    implementation 'eu.h2020.helios_social.core.context:context:1.0.14'
 }
 ```
+To use the dependency in `build.gradle` of the "father" project, you should specify the last version available in Nexus, related to the last Jenkins's deploy.

 ### Base classes and interfaces

 The Context API provides methods for accessing and managing context information.
 The following outlines the main classes and